 - 11.6.
 Some land use categories typically generate peak activity on specific days of the week.
-For example, offices tend to be consistent from Monday to Friday, whilst food superstores will generally peak at weekends.
-Therefore, for offices a data set covering a range of days from Monday to Friday would be fine, whilst for food superstores it would be considered good practice to provide trip rates for Fridays, then Saturdays, and finally Sundays.
+For example, offices tend to be consistent from Monday to Friday, whilst petrol filling stations with retail might differ in their peak activity when you compare weekdays with weekends.
+Therefore, for offices a single data set covering a range of days from Monday to Friday would be fine, whilst for PFS with retail it would be considered good practice to provide trip rates for weekdays followed by trip rates for weekend days.
 Of course, there may be a specific need for a certain day of the week to be examined, but for such cases it would also be good practice to present peak day trip rates alongside this when reporting. - 11.7.
-The phenomenon of "double-peaking" can produce artificially high trip rates, which would be clearly misrepresentative.
+The phenomenon of "multiple peaking" can produce misleading sets of trip rates, which would be clearly misrepresentative.
 This can happen when weekdays are mixed with weekends in a selected survey set.
-For example, food superstores tend to display different peak activity times for Fridays than for Saturdays.
-Therefore, when combined, results would probably show higher total trip rates than if they had been calculated including just Fridays or Saturdays.
-This is because both peak periods (in this example typically mid to late afternoon on Fridays and late morning to early afternoon on Saturdays) would be incorrectly included together within the set of surveys, artificially inflating the overall trip generation calculated.
+For example, petrol filling stations with retail tend to display different peak activity times for weekdays than for Saturdays and Sundays.
+Therefore, when combined, results would probably show unreliable trip rates because multiple peak periods would be incorrectly included together within the set of surveys.
+Because of this, the results would also show a trip generation pattern through the day that could not realistically apply to any day of the week.
 An example of this phenomenon is illustrated in Figure 14.
-In the first image the results shown are for Fridays, whilst in the second image the results are for Saturdays.
-The final image displays results for Fridays and Saturdays combined, showing double peaking occurring.
+In the first image the results shown are for weekdays, whilst in the second image the results are for Saturdays and Sundays.
+The final image displays results for weekdays and weekend days combined, showing multiple peaking occurring.

-Figure 14 - Graphical display of trip rates showing "double peaking"
+Figure 14 - Graphical display of trip rates showing "multiple peaking"